• Skip to main content

 Okroshka ingredients in a bowl with kefir and water

-• Combine water and kefir (or your choice of ferment) until desired consistency is reached, keeping in mind that this is a soup.
+• Combine water and kefir (or your choice of ferment) until desired consistency is reached.

 Combining kefir and water together for Okroshka

 • Pour kefir mixture over vegetables and season to taste if necessary.
-Add slice of lemon or lime and a few ice cubes for best flavor.
+Squeeze lemon juice.

 Okroshka in a bowl with ice and lime slices